 Before matching dollars, identify the scheme that paid them.
 The payer determines the portal record, the code family, the approval evidence, and the fee schedule you will use to explain a mismatch.

-In NSW workers compensation, a clinic may be working through icare and SIRA requirements, including claim references, approval details, and SIRA payment classification codes.
-An icare NSW workers compensation invoice reconciliation for physiotherapy should not rely only on the patient name and service date; the payment classification code and claim reference need to line up with the invoice register.
+In NSW, a clinic may be working through icare and SIRA requirements, including claim references, approval details, and SIRA payment classification codes.
+Do not match an icare payment only by patient name and service date; the claim reference and payment classification code should agree with the invoice register.

-Queensland introduces another split.
-WorkCover Queensland allied health invoice payment reconciliation uses WorkCover claim and item/payment-status records, while MAIC CTP work follows the CTP rehabilitation provider pathway.
-The same clinic may treat both workers compensation and motor accident clients, but the document vocabulary and portal status fields are not interchangeable.
+For Queensland, keep WorkCover claims separate from MAIC CTP work because the portal status fields and document language differ.
+The same clinic may treat both workers compensation and motor accident clients, but the document vocabulary is not interchangeable.

 Build an invoice register that can survive scheme differences